Frequently Asked Questions About Gorilla Trekking & Mountain Gorillas – Gorilla Trekking in Uganda, Rwanda & Congo

 What are the threats to mountain gorillas?

-Threats to mountain gorillas include habitat loss, diseases, poaching and civil conflicts like for the case of Congo.
+Threats to mountain gorillas include habitat loss, diseases, poaching and civil conflicts like for the case of Virunga National Park in the DR Congo.
+Most of the threats to the survival of gorillas are human-induced and others are natural.